-A-level English Language will enable you to build on the skills you've developed at GCSE, by engaging creatively and critically with a wide range of texts.
+By engaging creatively and critically with a wide range of texts, A Level English Language will enable you to build on the skills you've developed at GCSE.
 You'll use exciting and relevant text and data-based sources in your study of English Language and consider how English is used in a number of different day to day contexts.

 Students wishing to enrol on more than one A Level English course must achieve a grade 6 in GCSE English Language and a grade 4 in GCSE English Literature.